MigQP/AppMana-Test/README.md

     5. Commit and push your changes.
     6. Whenever you push your changes to your fork, your link will update automatically with a new build.
  3. Get your project live.
 Join our [Discord](https://discord.gg/pnr3aUrt4y) and message us to build your forked repository.
 You will receive a URL with your project.
+You can also sign up at [appmana.com](https://appmana.com).

 ### Project Requirements